cs1302uga/cs1302-hw-savable/README.md

    ```

    One your script is setup correctly, you can run it to recompile
-   everyting instead of typing the compilation commands again or finding
+   everything instead of typing the compilation commands again or finding
    them in your shell history!

 1. Make sure that your script works properly before continuing to the